What is Rental Car Insurance?

 Credit Card Benefits

-By reserving and paying for your rental car with a major credit card, you generally will get coverage for theft or damage to that vehicle.
+By reserving and paying for your rental car with a major credit card, you generally will get coverage for theft or damage to that vehicle, among other benefits.

 Here’s how this protection works: